-The market for our product is very competitive and is subject to rapid technological changes.
 Many of our competitors have significantly greater resources, more product candidates and have developed product candidates and processes that directly compete with our products.
 Our competitors may have developed, or could in the future develop, new technologies that compete with our products or even render our products obsolete.
-In addition, some recently published studies have suggested that stem cell therapy, which is the current principal market for our SC-I Therapy Kit, may have limited clinical benefit in the treatment of breast cancer, which is a significant portion of the current overall stem cell transplant market.
+As an example, some recently published studies have suggested that stem cell therapy may have limited clinical benefit in the treatment of breast cancer, which has been a significant portion of the current overall stem cell transplant market.
+This could result in a substantial decline in the current principal market for the AastromReplicellTM System with our SC-I kit.
 Our products are designed to improve and automate the processes for producing cells used in therapeutic procedures.
 Even if we are able to demonstrate improved or equivalent results, researchers and practitioners may not use our products and we will suffer a competitive disadvantage.
 As a result, we may be unable to recover the net book value of our inventory.
 Finally, to the extent that others develop new technologies that address the targeted application for our products, our business will suffer.